What is the efficiency of an air conditioner and how can one calculate how efficient an air conditioner is?

 Step 1

 Find the BTUs per hour of your air conditioner.
-This value can be found either on the air conditioner itself or in the owner’s manual that accompanied the air conditioner.
+This value can be found either on the air conditioner itself or in the owner’s manual that accompanies the air conditioner.

 Step 2